sunnyqeen/mod_log_rotate/README.md

 						applied to UTC (or local time if RotateLogsLocalTime is on).
 For example RotateInterval 86400 60 will cause logs to be rotated at 23:00 UTC.
+						If the interval is set to 0, the log will not be written at all, similar like routating to /dev/null

 ## Bugs